serverless/blog/posts/2018-7-23-efficient-apis-graphql-serverless.md

 There are even deeper advantages to having a serverless GraphQL endpoint, which you can [read more about here](https://serverless.com/blog/running-scalable-reliable-graphql-endpoint-with-serverless/).

-The tl;dr is, when you use GraphQL, you have are relying on only one http endpoint; and when you have one http endpoint to connect all your clients to all your backend services, you want that endpoint to be performant, reliable, and auto-scaling.
+The tl;dr is that when you use GraphQL, you are relying on only one HTTP endpoint; and when you have one HTTP endpoint to connect all your clients to your backend services, you want that endpoint to be performant, reliable, and auto-scaling.

 ### Building a GraphQL endpoint with the Serverless Framework